🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 How to trade Senate markets

-Senate prediction markets accommodate several distinct trading approaches:
+Senate prediction markets accommodate several distinct trading strategies:

 Individual race trading